Light Pollution Drawing Ideas for Students: Easy School Posters (2026)

 Weak Contrast Between Dark and Bright Areas

-Light pollution is increasing rapidly in many Indian cities and towns because of excessive decorative lighting, commercial signboards, floodlights, and unshielded streetlights.
+Light pollution is becoming more common in Indian cities due to decorative lighting, illuminated signboards, floodlights, and unshielded streetlights.

-Students can observe light pollution in everyday surroundings by noticing:
+Students can identify signs of light pollution by observing:

-Using shielded lighting and reducing unnecessary nighttime brightness can help protect natural darkness, save energy, and improve visibility of the night sky.
+Using shielded lighting and reducing unnecessary outdoor illumination can help save energy and protect natural darkness.

 Tips for Creating an Effective Light Pollution Poster